Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 Can the Fees Be Negotiated?

-However, the speaker explains that in some circumstances, individuals who are unable to pay may qualify for alternatives that are authorized by the court, such as community service or, where permitted by law, custody credits or jail time in lieu of payment.
+However, in some circumstances, individuals who are unable to pay may qualify for alternatives that are authorized by the court, such as community service or, where permitted by law, custody credits or jail time in lieu of payment.
 Whether these alternatives are available depends on the facts of the case and the applicable court procedures.

 DUI Costs Can Continue to Increase

-The speaker explains that the California Legislature has added various mandatory fees and assessments over time, which has increased the overall financial consequences associated with DUI convictions.
+The California Legislature has added various mandatory fees and assessments over time, which has increased the overall financial consequences associated with DUI convictions.

 As a result, the total cost of a DUI often extends well beyond the statutory base fine.